 On the other hand, many other believe that it is a sign of disrespect sending something broken or damaged to a respected place like a temple.
 This may also depend on whether the temples accept the broken piece or not.
 But then again, you may want to ask yourself this question:

 Why would I want to send it away to a temple?
 Will it add any value to the serene place or is it just because I want to get rid of something I don’t like or I think is unlucky for me?

 If you think sending the statue to a temple may serve the community better in terms of sharing the peacefulness and teachings, then it may be a good idea.
-The statue’s service for you has done and it is a good time to let it go.
+The statue’s service for you has been done and it is a good time to let it go.
 This way of thinking puts the community first and considers whether it can help them or not.

 If, however, you just want to throw your statue away just because you think it looks ugly or might bring you bad luck, it is not the best decision to send it to a temple with that thought or intention in mind.

 If you don’t want it yourself, why would you give it to someone else without considering whether they need it or not.
 What if the bad luck that you think of gets multiplied?
 This way of thinking puts yourself in the center and may not be the most altruistic way to decide.